joacim-boive/awesome-weather/README.md

 otherwise you may skip this step:

 ```
-In a terminal, from the server directory:
+In a terminal, from the node/server directory:
 npm install

 ```